terascope/standard-assets/docs/operations/sort.md

 ```

 ### Simple date sorting

-This is an example of a simple sort on date values
+Example of a job that uses the `sort` processor sorting on date values

-Example Job
 ```json
 {
     "name" : "testing",